 - consider beginning at 101 for credit in another language

-For inquiries about modern languages (other than Greek and Latin), please contact: Prof. Eric Henager, Modern Languages and Literatures, (901) 843-3580, firstname.lastname@example.org.
+For inquiries about modern languages (other than Greek and Latin), please contact: Dr. Laura Loth, Modern Languages and Literatures, at firstname.lastname@example.org.

 If you are a student of Chinese language and seek to take a placement test, please do not take the WebCAPE online exam.
-A paper placement test of Chinese is offered on the designated dates indicated on your Freshman Welcome Brochure.
+A paper placement test of Chinese is offered on the designated dates indicated on your Welcome Week schedule.
 You can also contact Prof. Han Li by email at email@example.com for any questions or information..

 To take the online exam for French, German, Russian or Spanish - read the directions below.

-The exam is administered by WebCAPE.
-Once you have read through this page, you may follow the link below that will take you directly to the exam.
+The WebCAPE placement exam is administered by Emmersion.
+Once you have read through this page you may follow the link below, which will take you to the Emmersion website, where you will create an account.
 The exam length varies for everyone since it adjusts to your responses.
 You may only take the exam once and you must acknowledge that your conduct abides by the Rhodes Honor Code before taking the exam.